 Q: Isn’t “A to A, and O for everyone else” reckless?

-However, in cases of small teams or low numbers of group O donors, the mnemonic “A to A and O to everyone else” is a safe option.
+However, in cases of small teams or low numbers of group O donors, the mnemonic “A to A and O to everyone else” may a safe option.
 During WWII, almost all transfusions were group O whole blood, regardless of titer or the patient’s blood group.
 The very nature of the conditions in which FWB transfusion takes place doesn’t lend itself to a well-controlled trial.
 About 80% of the population is either type-A or type-O. The remaining 20% is divided between types-B and -AB.
 While the chances of a reaction are higher in this 20%, the rate is still low and the effects tend to be mild.
 If faced with the choice between possible mild transfusion reaction and likely or certain death from hemorrhagic shock, the choice is clear.
 Trying to find an exact whole blood match for group B and AB patients may cause an unacceptable delay in care.

 - Tactical Damage Control Resuscitation (Mil Med, 2015)